 An historical website of women’s films and filmmakers, from the eponymous film festival (2003).

 A site of work by New Zealand lesbian artists, to accompany my Lesbian Landscapes: A Little Oral History, an essay published in 2001 (dead links, but it was a fine project, too).

 In 1980, Anna Keir, Bridie Lonie and I founded the Women’s Gallery Inc, which continued to 1984.
 This Mothers catalogue is from an exhibition that Anna Keir and I co-ordinated there.
 It toured public galleries in New Zealand, with associated programmes wherever it went.

-Later, Bridie Lonie, Tilly Lloyd and I produced this book, still sometimes used as a text at secondary and tertiary level.
+Later, Bridie Lonie, Tilly Lloyd and I produced this book, still used as a text at secondary and tertiary level.